SeattleTestbed/docs/EducationalAssignments/ABStoragePartTwo.md

 Create a directory that the security layers will write their files into.
 You need to run repy with only access to this directory.
 You can write a test program that does `log(str(listfiles()))` to see if you are in the right place.

-Then, type the following commands to execute the testcases with the reference monitors:
+Then, type the following commands to execute the testcases with the reference monitors.
+These commands assume that the names of all testcases start with your NetID:

 * In the bash shell on Mac and Linux:
 ```